monalisanpereira/budget-app/README.md

 # Todo
 ## MUST

-29/11 - CONTROLLER: authorization, error alerts, redirect path (budgets ok, expenditures ok, families ok)
-        VIEW: hide buttons and options if not authorized (ok?) fix views to add error messages on general layout
+30/11 - fix views to add error messages on general layout

-29/11 - fix bootstrap/rails 7 issue: dropdown not working when changing pages bc of turbolinks?

         fix breadcrumbs

+01/12 - make it possible to choose different currencies on family new/edit
-make it possible to edit users' roles make it possible to choose different currencies on family new/edit add return button to new/edit pages
+        make it possible to edit users' roles add return button to new/edit pages

+02/12 - fix bootstrap/rails 7 issue: dropdown not working when changing pages bc of turbolinks?

-30/11 - make video etc
+03/12 - make video and submit

-30/11 - submission deadline

 ## NICE TO HAVE